 - Rotate the thighs out so that your outer thighs are pinned to the floor and your knee caps point to the ceiling.
 Feel the stretch right to your heels and soles.

 - Walk your hands ahead so they are between your legs, keeping them extended.
-Keep your front torso nice and long and ensure you do not bend at the waist.
-The movement must come from your hip joints.
+Keep your front torso nice and long and ensure you do not

 - Each time you exhale, try and increase the forward bend a little so you feel a good stretch at the back of your leg.
 Hold for a minute or longer if you can.